KanzaTahreem/Quiz-App/README.md

 # Quiz App

-> A simple quiz app build with HTML/CSS & JavaScript.
-The user caanot move to the next question without attempting the cureent question.
+> An app that allow users to test their basic knowledge od programming languages.

 ## Built With